pga03/first-discovery-native-host/README.md

 are written to `C:\Program Files (x86)\First-Discovery-Chrome-Extension`

 #####USB Drive Path
 This assumes a USB key will be mounted at the `E:\ drive`.
-Edit python-host and set the paths for you use as needed.
+Edit `python-host` and set `usbDriveLetter` as needed.
 You might need to edit this if you have additional disc drives, disks, or network drives mapped on your machine.

 #####Registry setting
 The registry entry used is located at `HKCU\Software\Google\Chrome\NativeMessagingHosts`

+####Testing
+Run `python python-host test` to run tests.
+Output and results will be in the terminal window